mklilley/magnetic-moments/src/SG_julia.md

 ## Thomas precession

-In addition to the precession of $\mu$ about the magnetic field that we've described in our equations of motion, there is another term called [Thomas precession](https://en.wikipedia.org/wiki/Thomas_precession).
-This precession comes from the fact that the particle, whose magnetic movement we are trying to describe, is accelerating.
+In addition to the Larmor precession of $\mu$ that we've described in our equations of motion, there is another term called [Thomas precession](https://en.wikipedia.org/wiki/Thomas_precession).
+This precession arises from the acceleration of the particle (whose magnetic movement we are trying to describe).
 When the particle accelerates, its instantaneous rest frame turns out to rotate with angular velocity $\omega$ given approximately (for non-relativistic speeds) by:
 $$
 \omega \approx \frac{1}{2c^2}a\times v
 $$